frdr-dfdr/resource-template/README.md

 - In the "Code and automation" section of the sidebar, click Pages. - Under "Build and deployment", under "Source", select GitHub Actions.

+- Feel free to remove everything under the Important section in this README file after completing these steps.

 # << ENTER RESOURCE NAME HERE >>

 Materials for the FRDR service team resource: **<< ENTER RESOURCE NAME HERE >>**